aaronmsimon/unity-ding-shing/README.md

 * Window washer
 * Electrocuted while trying to fix something (maybe you help turn on power)
 * Tamper with chandelier for him to be underneath
+* Something with barnyard animals (hit by horse's back legs) (want more living entities for thanos snap)
+* Drown at public pool
+* Sarin gas attack (need to prevent him from getting to gas mask)
+* Hydraulic lift when working as mechanic
+* Injests wrong prescription

 ## Why this game was made
 More details to come!
 It's a personal story of pride, rage, and a score to settle with he who is known as "The Shing."